About Sarah Hall

 Her short stories have been widely published and recorded, including by the following outlets and periodicals - Guardian, New Statesman, T Magazine (The New York Times), One Story (USA), Sotheby’s, The Amorist, T24 (Independent Turkish media), Granta, English Heritage, Zoetrope, BBC Radio 4, Audible Originals, Royal Academy Magazine, Vice, and Comma Press.

 Her work is published throughout the world and has been translated into more than fifteen languages.
-She has appeared at numerous literary festivals in the UK and around the world and has been a participant of British Council conferences and seminars abroad, most recently discussing new British Nature Writing in Germany with Robert MacFarlane.
+She has appeared at numerous literary festivals in the UK and around the world and has been a participant of British Arts Council conferences and seminars abroad.

-Sarah Hall was Professor of Practice at the University of Cumbria and is a Fellow of the Royal Society of Literature.
-She is an honorary fellow of Aberystwyth University and the University of Cumbria, and a fellow of the Civitella Ranieri Foundation in Italy.
-She is a recipient of the American Academy of Arts and Letters EM Forster Award, and she was included in the Granta Best Young British Novelists list 2013.
+Sarah Hall is currently Professor of Creative Writing at the University of Manchester, and formerly served as Professor of Practice at the University of Cumbria.
+She is a Fellow of the Royal Society of Literature, an honorary fellow of both Aberystwyth University and the University of Cumbria, and a fellow of Italy’s Civitella Ranieri Foundation.
+Her accolades include the EM Forster Award from the American Academy of Arts and Letters, and in 2013 she was named one of Granta’s Best of Young British Novelists.

-She has judged a number of prestigious literary awards and prizes including the inaugural Folio Prize (now Rathbones Folio Prize), the Man Booker Prize, the David Cohen Lifetime Achievement Award, the Sunday Times (EFG/Audible) and BBC National Short Story Awards, the John Llewellyn Rhys Prize, the Dylan Thomas Prize and the Commonwealth Short Story Award.
+She has judged many prestigious literary awards and prizes including the inaugural Folio Prize (now Rathbones Folio Prize), the Man Booker Prize, the David Cohen Lifetime Achievement Award, the Sunday Times (EFG/Audible) and BBC National Short Story Awards, the John Llewellyn Rhys Prize, the Dylan Thomas Prize and the Commonwealth Short Story Award.
+In 2025, she was appointed Chair of Judges for the Forward Prizes for Poetry.

 She has been a member of the Arts Council Northwest region, responsible for investment in the arts.